aruna-research/DMSFA-Net-LDH/README.md

   - Translation and flipping

 ## Results
-The proposed model achieves strong performance :
+The proposed model achieves strong performance:
 - 97.38% accuracy for binary classification
 - 96.71% accuracy for multi-class classification